 ii) "false" indicating that the call is not part of an announced MCPTT call transfer;

 al) a<replaces-header-value> element set to the Call-ID SIP header field value, the from-tag, and the to-tag of the MCPTT private call to be transferred.
-The delimiter between the Call-ID, the from-tag, and the to-tag is the semicolon (;).
+The delimiter between the Call-ID, the from-tag, and the to-tag is the semicolon (;); and

+am) a <user-requested-priority> element set to the non-negative integer value requested by the user as priority.

 Absence of the <emergency-ind>, <alert-ind> and <imminentperil-ind> in a SIP INVITE or a SIP REFER request indicates that the MCPTT client is initiating a non-emergency private call or non-emergency group call.